 Dinner tonight is also on the Elvis tour.
 Elvis spent a lot of time in Johnnie’s Drive-In growing up and as a young teen.
 The drive-in looks pretty much as it must have back in the day.
 We chose the Elvis Booth as it was unoccupied.
 This is where he is said to have spent his time.
 The eatery, decorated in early- and mid-Elvis is small, boasting just ten tables, two counter stools, two tables on the patio and carhop service.

 The menu is presented above the kitchen on magnet boards.
 I spy a pimento cheese on the board.
 I really want a cheese burger but I am intrigued by this southern specialty.
 We decide to order one to try and share.
 I get my cheeseburger and onion rings and Rob orders a BBQ sandwich and rings.
-The pimento cheese is a satisfying grilled sandwich containing of all things, processed cheese with pimento, shredded iceberg lettuce, tomato and mayo.
+The pimento cheese is a satisfying grilled sandwich containing of all things, cheddar cheese with pimento, shredded iceberg lettuce, tomato and mayo.

 My cheeseburger is a basic, classic simple homemade beef patty on a soft white bun, with processed cheese, lettuce, onion, and pickles. $1.29.
 Rob’s BBQ sandwich comes on the same white bun and is filled with house-smoked, coarse-chopped pork shoulder, a small dab of BBQ sauce, mustard, tomato and onions.
 It’s good pulled pork – a flavourful, substantial, easy-eating sandwich.
 The rings were decent and the service was awesome and super Southern friendly.